 CODE OF ETHICAL CONDUCT:

 - Refrain from demeaning, discriminatory or harassing behavior and speech.

 - Be mindful of your surroundings and of your fellow participants.
-Alert ATS staff if you notice a dangerous situation or someone in distress.
+Alert ATS staff if you notice a dangerous or harassing situation or someone in distress.

-Harassment includes: offensive verbal comments related to gender, sexual orientation, race, religion or disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; unwelcome physical contact or sexual attention.
+ATS defines harassment to include: offensive verbal comments related to gender, sexual orientation, race, religion, national origin, gender identity, or disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or unwelcome following; harassing photography or recording; sustained disruption of talks or other events; unwelcome physical contact or sexual attention.

 Unacceptable behavior will not be tolerated at the conference or related events, whether by attendees, media, speakers, volunteers, organizers, venue staff, sponsors or exhibitors.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 We expect all conference participants (staff, sponsors, volunteers, speakers, attendees and other guests) to abide by this code of conduct at all conference venues and conference-related social events as a condition of attendance or participation.
 ATS, in its discretion, may bar those who violate this Code from continued attendance or participation in some or all of the conference, without refund of any fees paid, and may in appropriate circumstance bar violators of this Code from attendance or participation at future ATS-sponsored events.